Teichlab/cellhint/README.md

 + <details>
   <summary><strong>2.1.
 Partial annotation</strong></summary>

   Partial annotation (an `.obs` column combining annotated and unannotated cells) is allowed as the `cell_type` parameter of `cellhint.integrate`.
-You need to explicitly name unannotated cells as `'UNASSIGNED'` for use in CellTypist (definition of symbols can be found [here](https://github.com/Teichlab/celltypist/blob/main/celltypist/contro/symbols.py)).
+You need to explicitly name unannotated cells as `'UNASSIGNED'` for use in CellHint (definition of symbols can be found [here](https://github.com/Teichlab/celltypist/blob/main/celltypist/contro/symbols.py)).
   </details>

 + <details>